The oversight programs of CPA Australia and regulators aim to promote high standards and good practice, while protecting consumers.

 The regulatory environment, however, is becoming more complex and is constantly changing.
 Whilst some announcements may be made by government without appropriate guidance and in isolation of each other, CPA Australia has a constructive relationship with regulators which allows it to provide feedback on a significant range of legislative and administrative issues and to meet, discuss and resolve issues.
 The extensive input and insights provided by members is integral to that process.

-Other changes to the regulatory environment include:
+Changes to the regulatory environment in 2020

-Above all, practitioners must maintain their independence.
-CPA Australia provides an Independence Guide (PDF) to help practitioners assess issues of independence that they may encounter through a series of practical case-based scenarios.
+The Joint Accounting Bodies have released the Fifth Edition of the Independence Guide (PDF) to help practitioners assess issues of independence that they may encounter through a series of practical case-based scenarios.

 - Be independent and transparent